McDonald's unveils 'one-of-a-kind' global restaurant

 The location also boasts McDonald's "Experience of the Future," which includes modern décor, table service, touchscreen kiosks and mobile ordering options.
 The company plans to bring this to most U.S. locations by 2020.

 First headquartered in Chicago, McDonald's moved to Oak Brook in the 1970s.
-It soon returns downtown to a nine-story HQ with corporate offices and one of seven "Hamburger Universities" worldwide.
+It returned downtown to a nine-story HQ with corporate offices and one of seven "Hamburger Universities" worldwide.

 But starting this week, you can get a traveler's taste of the new venue.